 Philip Kraus has had a remarkable and rewarding career as an educator; principally as a vocal teacher and opera workshop director.

 While receiving his Masters and Doctorate from Northwestern University, Philip developed a private studio which he operated between 1972 to the present, giving private, hourly vocal instruction with an emphasis on pedagogical standards, strong breathing, development of tone quality, and maintainance of good vocal health.
 As well as teaching privately, Philip taught voice at De Paul University from 1993 to 2000.
 Several of his students went on to both opera company apprentice programs and professional work.
+Of late, Philip also does private and master class vocal coaching.

 In 1982 Philip was appointed the Director of the De Paul University Opera Theater.
 Through 1987, he rejuvenated an antiquated program producing highly creative productions of Cosí fan tutte, The Crucible, and an imaginative triple bill of comic French opera including Chabrier's The Incomplete Education, Offenbach's Ba-ta-clan, and Poulenc's The Breasts of Tiresias.